zhiyun-cn/zhiyun-cn.github.io/_pages/includes/honers.md

-# 🏆 Honor and Awards
+# 🏆 Honors and Awards

 ### Competitions: